Skip to content

 The BWH Udall Center brings together three accomplished investigators, Tom Südhof, Jie Shen and Zhenyu Yue whose complementary expertise and research interests on α-synuclein and LRRK2 will facilitate the discovery on how mutations in these dominant PD genes lead to age-dependent degeneration of DA neurons and α-synuclein aggregation.
 The Center is comprised of three inter-related, complementary Research Projects, one Research Core and Administrative and Outreach Core.
 Our Udall Center will be governed through the Executive Committee, the Internal Advisory Committee and the External Advisory Committee.

-Project 1: Mechanism of α-synuclein neurotoxicity
+Project 1: Mechanism of α-synuclein Neurotoxicity

 Principal Investigator/Project Lead: Tom Südhof, Stanford University